 For the initial handshake, users authenticate with a user name and password, and solution users authenticate with a certificate.
 For information on replacing solution user certificates, see vSphere Security Certificates.

 The next step is authorizing the users who can authenticate to perform certain tasks.
 In most cases, you assign vCenter Server privileges, usually by assigning the user to a group that has a role. vSphere includes other permission models such as global permissions.
-See the vSphere Security documention.
+See the vSphere Security documentation.